qlu-lab/PUMAS/README.md

 After loading the library devtools and downloading our libraries.

 ```
-devtools::load_all(PRSFinetuning)
+devtools::load_all(PUMAS)
 ```
 If you are having trouble with working directory, go to menu of R > Build > Load All

 ### Step 2
 Giving input infortion to do an analysis from our package.
-In our example, we combine all data input into one file called 'submit.R', see details in [wiki](https://github.com/qlu-lab/PRS-Fine-tuning/wiki)
+In our example, we combine all data input into one file called 'submit.R', see details in [wiki](https://github.com/qlu-lab/PUMAS/wiki)
 ```
 submit.R
 ```